bolt/bolt/.github/CONTRIBUTING.md

 ----------------------

 If you think you've found a bug, try to make sure it's actually a bug, and not the result of something else going wrong.
-For example, make sure your webserver is functioning correctly, and try the issue in another browser, if possible.
+For example, make sure your web server is functioning correctly, and try the issue in another browser, if possible.
 Be sure to **search for similar bugs**.
 Perhaps somebody has already reported the issue.
 If so, you should add any additional information to the existing bug.
 It